emca-it/EnergySOAR/05-0-0-User_guide/05-0-0-User_guide.md

 6. Promote alert node

-Add TheHive node by clicking on the + button and selecting the TheHive node.
-Double click on the node and click on TheHive name to change it to Promote alert.
+Add Energy SOAR Base node by clicking on the + button and selecting the Energy SOAR node.
+Double click on the node and click on Energy SOAR name to change it to Promote alert.

 Select ‘Promote’ from the Operation dropdown list.
 In Alert ID field add expression: